Featured in...

 » TAKE ACTION NOW: Fill out the short debt form

-How To Appeal, Challenge or Change a Final Charging Order
+How To Appeal, Challenge or Change It

 There will be a court hearing before the final charging order is issued.
 At this hearing, you can present evidence and facts that could stop the final charging order from being issued.
 Or force the court to change the conditions of the final charging order.